nextcloud/desktop/README.md

 [Building the Client](http://doc.owncloud.org/desktop/2.3/building.html)
 in the ownCloud Desktop Client manual.

-## Maintainers and Contributors

-The maintainers of this repository are:

-* Klaas Freitag <freitag@owncloud.com>
-* Daniel Molkentin <danimo@owncloud.com>
-* Markus Goetz <guruz@owncloud.com>
-* Olivier Goffart <ogoffart@owncloud.com>

-ownCloud Desktop Client is developed by the ownCloud community and receives patches from a variety of authors.

 ## Reporting issues and contributing

 If you find any bugs or have any suggestion for improvement, please